Anticipatory Evaluation of Language Models: Streaming Prediction

-A daily, low-impact pipeline then (i) identifies papers containing results that match our schema, (ii) extracts table records, (iii) builds redacted, schema-aligned descriptions (at most two per record), and (iv) issues predictions—end-to-end before third-party search engines index the papers.
-In this setting, we restrict to records whose metrics map to our seven metric groups (normalized to 0--100) and expand the model axis to the GPT family (beyond GPT-4/4o used on \datasetname).
-We permit GPT-5’s built-in search here, as leakage from prior literature is negligible for freshly released papers.
+A daily pipeline then (i) identifies papers of interest, (ii) extracts table records, (iii) builds descriptions, and (iv) issues predictions—end-to-end before third-party search engines index the papers.
+In this setting, we restrict to records whose metrics map to our seven metric groups and expand the model axis to the GPT family.
+We permit built-in web-search here, as leakage from prior literature is negligible for freshly released papers.
 We collected 52 papers containing 79 previously unseen experimental records and datasets between 2025-09-05 and 2025-09-23.
+During search, GPT’s web tool may surface the target paper.
+We match arXiv IDs and verify content to detect any such access, and we exclude those predictions to prevent leakage.

 \paragraph{Results}